JetBrains/intellij-sdk-docs/topics/products/pycharm/pycharm.md

 ## Available PyCharm APIs
 See [](extension_point_list.md) for PyCharm Community.

-The plugin [Python](https://plugins.jetbrains.com/plugin/631-python) defines the APIs for PyCharm Professional.
+The plugin [Python](https://plugins.jetbrains.com/plugin/631-python) (Plugin ID `Pythonid`) defines the APIs for PyCharm Professional.

-The plugin [Python Community Edition](https://plugins.jetbrains.com/plugin/7322-python-community-edition) defines the APIs for PyCharm Community.
+The plugin [Python Community Edition](https://plugins.jetbrains.com/plugin/7322-python-community-edition) (Plugin ID `PythonCore`) defines the APIs for PyCharm Community.

 These plugins include the modules `openapi` and `python-psi-api`.
 These are considered stable APIs, but care should be taken to test your plugin with any version of PyCharm you wish to support.